Mojave Maxine Emergence Contest

 Enter the Contest: Students (grades K-12) in San Bernardino, Imperial, and Riverside counties have the opportunity to guess when Mojave Maxine will emerge from brumation in the spring.
 The student whose guess is closest to the date and time when Maxine emerges from her burrow for the first time this spring will win the contest prize.
 In the event that two guesses are equally close, the winner will be the student who submitted their guess first.

 The Prize: The student who wins the contest will receive T-shirts for their entire class of up to 36 and a visit* to The Living Desert, where they can meet a desert tortoise!
-Each of the three eligible counties will have one winner.
-The class trip to the zoo must be scheduled within three weeks of being notified of winning, for a date prior to May 31st, 2024.
+There will be one winner.
+The class trip to the zoo must be scheduled within three weeks of being notified of winning, for a date prior to May 31st, 2025.

 *Prize includes admission to The Living Desert Zoo and Gardens and exclusive experience with a desert tortoise facilitated by a staff member.
 Transportation to The Living Desert is not included.